Havfar/TDT4250/README.md

-# TDT4250
+# TDT4250 - Advanced Software Design
 This repository is created for sumbission of assignments in the course TDT4250 Advanced Software Design.
-The goal of this course is to get familiar with the techniques to model, design and implement modular software and to learn about component-based architectures and frameworks, and the process of  Model Driven Development.
-For the assignments I will use Eclipse Modeling Framework to create models and then to generate Java code.
+The goal of this course is to get familiar with the techniques for modelling, designing and implement modular software and to learn about component-based architectures and frameworks, and the process of  Model Driven Development.
+The submissions will be created using Eclipse Modeling Framework to create models and to generate Java code.

 ### [Assignment 1](https://github.com/Havfar/TDT4250/tree/master/tdt4250.Assignment1)